 Config Drift - Ensuring your intended overrides are in effect

-When you have tuned your SCOM Management Group in theory all is well with your Alert Tuning but there are some situations where simply setting up overrides via Easy Tune isnt sufficient, for example where Overrides set outside of Easy Tune with a different target type but which overlap those set with Easy Tune are taking presidence.
+When you have tuned your SCOM Management Group in theory all is well with your Alert Tuning, but there are some situations where simply setting up overrides via Easy Tune isn't sufficient.
+Where external overrides are overlapping with those set in Easy Tune and taking precedence due to target type, for example.

-In these cases you need visibility that there is an issue (the effetive overrides arent those you set) and the data to be solve the issue (where the conflicting overrides are stored, who created them and why they where created).
+In these cases, you need the visibility to see that there is an issue (the effective overrides aren't those you set) and the data to resolve the issue (where the conflicting overrides are stored, who created them and why they were created).
 This is where the Config drift feature of Easy Tune is valuable.

 Easy Tune can detect the following types of config drift/issue:

-- IncorrectValue - the value set in the override is incorrect for overriding the workflow.
-For example a workflow may accept properties 1 or 0 but the property has been set to 2.
-To fix, set a value value
+- IncorrectValue - The value set in the override is incorrect for overriding the workflow.
+For example, a workflow may accept properties 1 or 0 but the property has been set to 2.
+To fix, set a valid value.

 - IncorrectType - The value set is of the incorrect type to override the workflow.
 For example, a workflow might be of type boolean (true/false) but the value specified in the override is numeric.

-- NonManagedOverride - the effective override is correctly set (matches the desired value tuned by Easy Tune) but is not stored in the management pack created by Easy Tune (IE in another management pack somewhere outside of Easy Tune's control).
-You should set the override correctly via Easy Tune to simplfy the management of the override and prevent future possible drift.
+- NonManagedOverride - The effective override is correctly set (matches the desired value tuned by Easy Tune) but is not stored in the management pack created by Easy Tune (IE in another management pack somewhere outside of Easy Tune's control).
+You should set the override correctly via Easy Tune to simplify the management of the override and prevent future possible drift.

-- NoOverrideDefaultOnly - the effective override is the same as the desired one set in your tuning, but only because the MPs defaults match those you wanted.
-To ensure the desired override continues to take effect set it in your Easy Tune managed Mangement pack (where your overrides are stored)
+- NoOverrideDefaultOnly - The effective override is the same as the desired one set in your tuning, but only because the MPs defaults match those you wanted.
+To ensure the desired override continues to take effect set it in your Easy Tune managed Management pack (where your overrides are stored).

 Tuning Pack Detail View

-When you select a Tuning Pack and in the Tuning detail view panel select the tuning type you want to inspect for drive (global, group, instance)...
+Select a Tuning Pack and then in the Tuning details view, select the configured tuning type that you wish to inspect (Global, Group or Instance):

 Manage Tuning Views

-If you select a Tuning Pack from which tuning has been applied and click "Manage Tuning" you get a summary of Confid drift at the Global, Group and Object level:
+If you select a Tuning Pack from which tuning has been applied and click "Manage Tuning" you get a summary of the Configuration Drift at the Global, Group and Object level:

 Finding out where effective overrides are stored and fixing issues